Documentary heritage and archives

 BU Sciences

-The heart of the BU Sciences' heritage collections is the library of the former Faculty of Science, created in 1809.
-This collection has since been supplemented by prestigious bequests, such as those from Dunal (1857) and Girard, Jeanjean and Gergonne.
+At the heart of the BU Sciences' heritage collections is the library of the former Faculty of Science, created in 1809.
+This collection was subsequently supplemented by prestigious bequests, such as those of Dunal (1857) and Girard, Jeanjean and Gergonne.
 It is particularly rich in works on botany, zoology, mathematics and astronomy.
 There are also numerous works from the collection of Candolle, the famous Geneva botanist, as well as a unique collection of glass photographic plates dating from the late 19th and early 20th centuries.

 BU Richter - Law, political science, economics, management